mugnozzo/list-of-useful-tools/README.md

 - [ttyplot](https://github.com/tenox7/ttyplot "ttyplot") - ASCII-based CLI tool that plots data from stdin
 - pv - linux CLI command to manage the progress of data
 - qrencode - create QR Codes and save them in various bitmap, vector graphics format or print it in ascii
+- zbar - linux CLI application and library for reading bar codes from cameras and images
 - xclip - linux CLI command to read/write the clipboards

 ## browsers